Gibbons: Vocal and Endangered Animals of the Rainforest

 Gibbons are slender, long-limbed apes that live in tropical and subtropical forests in Southeast Asia.
 The animals are best known for their loud, penetrating calls and their ability to swing athletically from one tree branch to another.
 Gibbons are intelligent and social animals.
 They belong to the order Primates, just as we do.

-There are four genera of gibbons and about seventeen species.
+There are four genera of gibbons and about eighteen species.
 Scientists disagree about the actual number of species that exist.
 Unfortunately, most gibbons are endangered.
 Deforestation is destroying their habitat in many areas.
 In addition, females are shot so that their babies can be captured and sold as pets.
-Another problem is that poachers kill gibbons to obtain body parts used in traditional medicine.
+Another problem is that poachers kill the animals to obtain body parts used in traditional medicine.

-According to the Gibbon Conservation Center, there are four genera of gibbons and seventeen species in total.
-The word "genera" is the plural form of "genus".
-Every living thing has a scientific name consisting of the genus followed by the species.
-For example, the scientific name of the lar or white-handed gibbon is Hylobates lar.
+The scientific name of an organism consists of the genus followed by the species.
+The lar or white-handed gibbon is named Hylobates lar.
 Its genus is Hylobates and its species is lar.
+"Genera" is the plural form of "genus".

 Gibbons have small heads and flat faces.
 The face is hairless, to a greater or lesser extent.
-Gibbons also have longer arms than legs.
+The animals have longer arms than legs.
 Their hands have four long fingers and an opposable thumb, like ours.
 Their feet have five toes.
 Unlike our feet, however, a gibbon's feet are flexible and have an opposable big toe.
-These features help a gibbon to grip tree branches with its feet.
+These features enable the animal to grip tree branches with its feet.
 The palms and bottoms of the feet are hairless.
 Like other apes, gibbons have no tail.

-Gibbons have dense hair, which ranges from very pale brown to black in color.
+Gibbons have dense hair, which ranges from very pale brown to black in colour.
 There may be white areas on the body as well.
 Some gibbons have a white ring around their face.

-Gibbons, great apes and humans belong to the order Primates and the superfamily Hominoidea.
-Within this superfamily, gibbons belong to the family Hylobatidae while the great apes and humans belong to the family Hominidae.
+Gibbons, great apes, and humans belong to the order Primates and the superfamily Hominoidea.
+Gibbons belong to the family Hylobatidae.
+The great apes and humans belong to the family Hominidae.